Sequential Apportionment from Stationary Divisor Methods: Sequential Apportionment

 On the other hand, party $j$ receives $ma_j$ seats before party $i$ receives $ma_i + 1$ seats, leading to the inequalities Again, taking the limit as $m \rightarrow \infty$ implies $a_i/a_j \ge p_i/p_j$.

-Thus the ratio $p_i/p_j = a_i/a_j$ is rational, which is a contradiction.
+It follows that the ratio $p_i/p_j = a_i/a_j$ is rational, which is a contradiction.
 Hence, the apportionment sequence cannot be periodic. \end{proof}

-Many divisor methods are based on means, in which the cut point between $k-1$ and $k$ is a mean of $k-1$ and $k$.
-So, the cut point $f(k)$ could be the geometric mean (as in the Hill-Huntington method), the harmonic mean (as in Dean's method), or any of the parameterized power means.
+Many divisor methods are based on means, in which the cutpoint between $k-1$ and $k$ is a mean of $k-1$ and $k$.
+So, the cutpoint $f(k)$ could be the geometric mean (as in the Hill-Huntington method), the harmonic mean (as in Dean's method), or any of the parameterized power means.
 In these cases, the resulting sequence need not be periodic, as demonstrated by the following example.
 Key here is that all divisor methods satisfy weak proportionality.